 We offer a range of International scholarships to students all over the world.
 For more information, visit our International Scholarships page.

 The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities4.
 These will include a hyper studio designed for cross-disciplinary projects; immersive studios with cutting-edge virtual reality and mixed-reality technologies.
 Our aim is to offer you sector-leading facilities in a unique environment.
-The new facility is planning to open in late 2022.
+The new facility is set to open in 2023.

 Our current digital and industrial workshops are of industry-standard quality and house 3D rapid prototyping, laser cutters and milling machines.
 These facilities are available to all students on our courses at no extra cost.
 These are subject to availability.